 We are now into the final stretch with the Energy Green Paper Process and some submissions or ideas for text are going up on People’s Energy Charter website.
 Please do take a look, post your ideas and feel free to start a conversation about Ireland’s energy on the forum page.
 You will need to log … More How fast things can move

-I will start by posting my 5 minute speech.
+I will start by posting my address.
 “Speaking as a co-founder of Transition Ireland & Northern Ireland and convener of the *People’s Energy Charter, I am delighted that the word transition appears in this report at least 100 times.
 Even more welcome is it’s context and intent.
-I sincerely expect that the People’s Energy … More Launch of National Economic and Social Council NESC report “Wind Energy in Ireland : Building Community Engagement and Social Support”
+I sincerely expect that the People’s Energy Charter – … More Launch of National Economic and Social Council NESC report “Wind Energy in Ireland : Building Community Engagement and Social Support”

 Last week I heard that the Irish Wind Farmers Association – IWFA were hosting their annual workshop in Portlaoise so I asked if LEAF – Laois Environmental Action Forum, being the completely voluntary environmental forum in the host county, could have a couple of complimentary tickets so that some members may attend.
 It is always … More Irish Wind Farmers Association Annual Workshop